Digital Detox 2019

 In the office of Digital Learning and Inquiry (DLINQ), we look holistically at "the digital" in our lives and in our educational environments.
 This means we examine the promises and the risks of how we use digital tools, how those tools impact various facets of our lives and interactions, and the increasingly blurred edges between physical and digital realms.

 A digital detox can help all of us to develop more critical, self-protective, and healthy habits in digital spaces.
 This digital detox will be a little different that the ones you may have seen out there, that generally promote time away from technology to encourage more mindfulness.
 During DLINQ's detox, yes, we’ll look at mindfulness and healthy habits, but we’ll also show how detoxing means reducing the toxicity of our personal digital environments.

-This year, we'll be exploring ways of increasing inclusion and combating bias in digital spaces.
+This year, we explored ways of increasing inclusion and combating bias in digital spaces.
 Digital exclusion is designed into our technological systems and practices in many ways, including but not limited to: digital redlining, algorithms, surveillance, “hostile design,” digital divides, inaccessible technology, cognitive bias, unconscious bias, and bullying/harassment.
 Each newsletter presents a small, actionable step toward increasing inclusion and combating bias in digital spaces.

 Digital Detox 2019 is created in partnership with the DLINQ Inclusive Design studio.

 Schedule of Digital Detox newsletters that went out in January and February, 2018:

 Jan.
 12 Safe(r) social media practices